 As long as the company is VAT-registered and has issued a valid tax receipt, there is no minimum purchase requirement.
 The misconception that only purchases over £25 require a receipt dates back to the days of coin-operated machines (telephones, parking meters).
 As receipts could not be issued in these cases, lenient legislation existed for small purchases.
-However, today, the safest practice is to reclaim VAT along with a valid receipt, no matter what the purchase amount.
+However, today, the safest practice is to reclaim VAT on your tax return with the business, travel, and subsistence expenses, along with a valid receipt, no matter what the purchase amount.

 FAQ #3: What impact does VAT have on my business?